Wal-Mart pays some board members more on bribery probe work

 Members of the audit committee were paid an additional $60,000 fee, while the committee’s chairman, Christopher Williams, received an $85,000 fee, the company said.

-Wal-Mart said that due to the audit committee’s extra work, it decided to double the cash portion of the annual retainer for audit committee members, and doubled the chair fee for the chair of the audit committee.
+Wal-Mart said that because of the audit committee’s extra work, it decided to double the cash portion of the annual retainer for audit committee members, and doubled the chair fee for the chair of the audit committee.

 Williams earned $189,000 in fees for fiscal 2013, the most of any of the 15 board members who are not part of Wal-Mart’s management team.
 Williams, who is chairman and CEO of investment bank Williams Capital Group, has been on Wal-Mart’s board since 2004.
 In last year’s board elections, when some shareholders voted against certain board members due to the foreign bribery allegation issue, 13.3 percent of votes were cast against him.